 I could make such GPS on Raspberry using SimVimX protocol and SimVimXPanel software, but it is not so essential now, when in X-Plane-11 you can simply use its good GPS/G1000 on any external screen.
 You don't even need to buy some "bezel", everyone can take a piece of plastic, add a few buttons and use it as a mask on that external screen.

-If you still think you cannot make something youself - watch the prices, at least you can find very good alternatives, kits, such as full set of Boeing737 panel (cover plates) for $150-200 or gauges for $20-50.
+If you still think that you can't build some module yourself - keep an eye on the prices, at least you can find very good alternatives, kits, for example, a complete Boeing737 panels kit (cover plates) for 150-200 dollars and gauges with servos for 20-40 dollars.

-We provide people a free interface and are trying to give all the possible technical information that should show you that everyone can make everything themselves, not even spending too much time.
+We provide people an interface and are trying to give all the possible technical information that should show you that everyone can make everything themselves, not even spending too much time.

 At the very least, you should know about alternatives to buying expensive hardware, and I would not say that you can compensate for these expenses by spending "extra hours" on your well-paid office (not office) work.

-Maybe sometime we will also produce our own devices when we'll have a registered business, but I believe, that at least we will try to keep them as cheap as possible for home users.
-And of course, RealSimControl interface will stay free.
+Maybe in near futire we will also start to produce our own devices based on our interface, but I believe, that at least we will try to keep them as cheap as possible for home users.

 That's why we wanted to make the website where we could encourage people to make very cheap but very "real-looking" cockpits by hand in hours.
 No need to use metal, or other expensive materials for your home cockpit, the main thing you need is a panel that looks real, with right sizes and all controls.